The metaphysics of Talent

 Not only was the foolish servant afraid, he was bone idle too.
 For it is not the talent that does the work, whether it be some special ability or simply money, but the worker himself.
 When we set aside all the foolish servant's excuses, it is self-evident that he is too lazy to do any work.
 He reminds us of the miserable misers in The Golden Star who hid their talents in bags under the floorboards, whereas if they had put them in the hands of bankers their wealth would have increased.
 Some of you may object that a banker's grubby paws are the last place anyone with any sense would wish to place their assets, but remember we are discussing a parable set in times long ago when there may have been honest bankers.
 Perhaps there are today too, but as I have no 'assets' worth investing, whether in a hedge or anywhere else, I would not like to say!

 You will have noted that one man receives five talents, another two, and the last, only one.
 Is this significant?
 Very probably.
 Five is the number of the senses of man, and each is capable of attuning to the Light or the darkness, and of expressing the best or worst qualities associated with it.
-We might, for instance, associate the sense of sight with the visual arts and artists, hearing with music and musicians, smell with perfumers or gardeners, taste with wise discrimination and constructive criticism, and touch with healing and healers.
+We might, for instance, associate the sense of sight with the visual arts and artists, hearing with music and musicians, smell with perfumers, taste with wise discrimination and cooking, and touch with healing and healers.
 You will be easily able to extend and develop these correspondences yourself.
-Another, equally valid interpretation is that some people possess more than one talent.
+Lest you should object that the humble cook is not to be compared with a great musician, artist or writer, I would ask you to think again and study the achievements of famous chefs such as Carême, the founder of Haute cuisine, Escoffier, and even our own Heston Blumental, whose astonishing culinary inventions are indicative of a very great talent.
+An equally valid interpretation of the numerical symbolism of the parable is that some people possess more than one talent.
 Leonardo da Vinci springs to mind in this connection, and it is not uncommon for great writers to be accomplished artists or musicians and vice versa.
 An actor can even become a President!

 Another important truth and Occult Law is concealed in verse 16: "Then he that had received the five talents went and traded with the same, and made them other five talents."
 This is recapitulated in verses 29 and 30.
 "For unto every one that hath shall be given. . .but from him that hath not shall be taken away even that which he hath.
 And cast ye the unprofitable servant into outer darkness: there shall be weeping and gnashing of teeth."
 This Law is mentioned in the afterword to the story about Meditation; or the way of escape, written by the authors of this website.
 On the surface this Law appears very unfair and seems to justify the oppression of the poor and needy.
 But if we look a little deeper we find that this is not the case at all.
 Even material science acknowledges that all bodies attract in proportion to their magnitude and power, the smaller or weaker submitting to the larger or stronger.
 The rich literally draw riches toward them like a magnet draws iron.
 Whereas the poor, having nothing, are in a state of repulsion, and lose even the little they have.
 Unpalatable as this truth may be to some of my readers, it is a Law that applies to any thing, material or spiritual, such as health, strength, wisdom, truth or knowledge.
 Like attracts like in the mental and spiritual sphere, whilst the unlike repels, thus contradicting the material law that opposites attract.
 Actually both laws are correct but work out in different ways, depending upon the principles they apply to and the plane of their activity.
 To say any more would take us beyond the scope of this article.